-The Fox River Bike Trail is over 40 miles long.
+For outdoor enthusiasts, The Fox River Bike Trail offers over 40 miles of guaranteed enjoyment.
 It runs beside the scenic Fox River in Northern Illinois, along the routes of historic railroad lines, crossing six bridges along the way, and passing through nature preserves and charming towns and villages.

 Stop along the way at local diners, or pack a lunch and take a break at one of the many picnic spots.
 Look out for signage along the Trail showing the way to an auxiliary trail that detours through local neighborhoods and along Main Streets.

 Getting to the Fox River Bike Trail

 The Northern Fox River Valley is only 45 minutes northwest of downtown Chicago.
 Click here for directions to the area.
 The easiest spot to access the Fox River Bike Trail in the Northern Fox River Valley is in East Dundee, by The Depot.
 319 N. River St., East Dundee, IL 60118.